Ozempic Dosage

 DosagePenInstructions

-Ozempic is approved by the U.S. Food and Drug Administration to treat symptoms of Type 2 diabetes.
-All other uses are off-label.
-If you choose to begin Ozempic dosing for weight loss, you still must follow the schedule provided by your health care provider and understand that Ozempic for weight loss is a secondary effect of the prescription medication and not its intended primary use.
+Ozempic is only FDA-approved to treat symptoms of Type 2 diabetes.
+All other uses are off-label uses.
+If you choose to begin Ozempic dosing for weight loss, follow the schedule provided by your health care provider and understand that Ozempic for weight loss is a secondary effect of the prescription medication and not its intended primary use.

 What Should I Do If I Miss a Dose of Ozempic?